breatheco-de/exercise-family-static-api/README.md

             "last_name": last_name
         }]

-    # read-only: Use this method to generate random member IDs when adding members into the list
+    # read-only: Use this method to generate random member ids when adding members into the list
     def _generateId(self):
         return random.randint(0, 99999999)  # import random

     def add_member(self, member):
         ## You have to implement this method
-        ## Append the member to the list of members
+        ## Append the member to the list of _members
         pass

     def delete_member(self, id):